susmit31/obsidian/Quotes.md

 - The soul is immortal -> Plato (Apology)
 - We make war that we may live in peace -> Aristotle
 - Man is by nature a political animal -> Aristotle (Politics)
-- But I have promises to keep, and miles to go before I sleep -> Robert Frost
+- But I have promises to keep, and miles to go before I sleep -> Robert Frost (Stopping by Woods on a Snowy Evening)
 - He who is unable to live in a society... because he's sufficient for himself, must be either a beast or a God -> Aristotle
 - All the world's a stage...
 And one man in his time plays many parts -> As You Like It
 - Blow, blow, thou winter wind,